 17. VISITORS.
 Upon introduction by a member and upon payment of the prescribed fee or fees, visitors may use the privileges of the Club provided that:

-a) If residing within a radius of 10 miles from the Club they may not be able to avail themselves of such privileges on more than six occasions in any one year.
-Tennis visitors are restricted to no more than three times per annum
+a) If residing within a radius of 10 miles from the Club they may not be able to avail themselves of such privileges on more than three occasions in any one year.

 b) If residing outside the foregoing radius they shall be allowed the privileges on terms to be decided by the Executive Committee.

 c) In every case the visitor’s name and address be entered in the visitors’ book, signed by the introducing member and the appropriate fee paid.

 Members of visiting teams taking part in matches, competitions and other events organised by the Club shall be deemed to be temporary members of the Club for the day or days on which the events take place.
 The sale of liquor to non-members is prohibited unless they are bona fide guests of members.

 18. The permitted hours for the supply of intoxicating liquor shall be those fixed from time to time by the Executive Committee in accordance with the provisions of the Licensing Act 2003 and as notified where necessary to the Magistrates clerk and exhibited in the club lounge.

 19. ALTERATION OF RULES.
 No new Rule shall be made nor any of the Rules herein contained or hereafter made shall be amended, altered or rescinded except with the consent of a majority of the Members present at a General Meeting in respect of which proper notice has been given of such proposed changes or changes.